 As Mike Pedone, president of Pedone put it, "Nothing was going to stop us now.
 We had a chance to change the minds of an entire country—what ad guy wouldn't leap at the chance?"

 So the "My Great Story" public awareness campaign was born.
 York & Chapel set to work redoing the society's website and building a community site that would allow families to tell and share all their stories.
-York expanded the idea online to Facebook and MySpace, while Pedone commissioned a photographer and production company to shoot and document the campaign.

 If you have the opportunity, take a look at the print ads.
 It was a day of monkeys, exotic backdrops and a lot of laughter.